kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/07 - Fireworks in music-celebration or critique/07 - Fireworks in music-celebration or critique.md

 from "06 - Things Really Do Catch Fire/07 - Fireworks in music-celebration or critique" where file.name != "07 - Fireworks in music-celebration or critique"
 ```

+Most of the songs (i think) are celebrating fireworks